OSDC-Code-Maven/osdc-2023-01-public/README.md

 * Show the results so far.
     * Our web site
     * Some of the blog posts
+    * Missing project links,
+    * Missin PRs for the data collection projects

 * Remind everyone to check the results of the CI and if they don't understand the meaning ask it on the Slack channel.
     * If the CI fails, fix it in the same branch.
 That will update the PR.
 Do NOT start a new branch.